 -Some articles in the Labor Law or Regulations need amendment.
 Article (3) of the Labor Law excluded domestic workers and persons with similar jobs, and first-degree family members of the employer.
 In both cases, women constitute the higher rate.
 A report issued by the Palestinian Non-Governmental Organizations Network (PNGO) indicated that women in the informal sector constitute the larger rate, especially in the agriculture, the majority of which are family-based businesses with high concentration of women working without pay.
 Hence, excluding them from the Law leads to excluding them from legal protection.
-Although the Regulations regulate the work of domestic workers 18, the majority of whom are women, the Regulations did not provide for non-discrimination based on gender, and it uses the masculine language.
+Although the Regulations regulate the work of domestic workers , the majority of whom are women, the Regulations did not provide for non-discrimination based on gender, and it uses the masculine language.

 The Regulations do not provide deterrent penalties against employers in cases of sexual harassment or assaults against domestic workers.
 Furthermore, Article (42) does not grant women the right to quit work and receive full financial benefits in cases of sexual assault, and does not treat those cases as arbitrary dismissal.
 The Law did not define sexual assault or sexual abuse, thus leaving many women vulnerable to various forms of harassment and assault that may compel them to quit.

--The Law is ambiguous and has no Regulations, and it derogates women's rights in the labor market.
+-Some provisions of the Law are ambiguous and has no Regulations, and it derogates women's rights in the labor market.
 Moreover, some provisions are controversial, such as Paragraph (C) of Article (101), which prohibits women's work at night, except for specific jobs to be identified by the Council of Ministers.
-Some within the women movement consider this a blatant discrimination against women, as it deprives them from the freedom of decision-making because they are in need of protection19.
-Others consider it a form of protection of women from abuse in the labor market.
-With the objection for failing to issue regulations that identify the types of night work allowed for women, the penalties stipulated in the Law against employers who violate the provisions of women's work are light, as such offense are considered (misdemeanors) and their penalties consist of small fines.
+Some within the women movement consider this a blatant discrimination against women, as it deprives them from the freedom of decision-making because they are in need of protection.
+Others consider it a form of protection of women from abuse in the labor market, using as references the international and Arab conventions for the protection of women in the labor market With the objection for failing to issue regulations that identify the types of night work allowed for women, the penalties stipulated in the Law against employers who violate the provisions of women's work are light, as such offenses are considered (misdemeanors) and their penalties consist of small fines.
 This is unfair to women and facilitates violation of their rights.

 -Regarding vocational training, Article (18) does not include the phrase (without discrimination) to clarify the intended meaning of vocational orientation and training.
-The legislator should have mentioned "non-discrimination" between sexes when defining vocational training, rather than leave vague provisions on providing vocational training needs.
 The Article should not have adopted clear-cut distinction in vocational specializations between men and women, as this compromises equal opportunities.
 Moreover, the training provided by the Ministry of Labor is restricted to stereotypical and traditional training for women.
 There has been no updating or diversification of the specializations to alleviate stereotypes and engage women in new fields.

-18 The decision of the Minister of Labor No. (2) For 2013 on domestic workers in accordance with the provisions of the Labor Law no. (7) For 2000.
+&lt;sup>19 The decision of the Minister of Labor No. (2) For 2013 on domestic workers in accordance with the provisions of the Labor Law no. (7) For 2000.

-19 Darawi, Daoud, and Mu'aqet Fatima, 2010.
+&lt;sup>20Darawi, Daoud, and Mu'aqet Fatima, 2010.
 A Gender-Perspective Review of the labor law and International Labor Standards, UNDP MDGF, a legal analytical comparative study, ILO, the participatory project